Jake Choi: Early life and education

 Choi was born January 14, 1985, and raised in Elmhurst, Queens, New York.
-He is Korean American.
-He was raised by his single mother, and came from "working-class immigrant roots."
+He is Korean-American.
+He was raised by his mother, and came from "working-class immigrant roots."
 During high school he played in the AAU.
 He graduated from Newtown High School in 2004, where he played on the school varsity basketball team.

 After graduating, he moved to South Korea to play basketball at Yonsei University, and subsequently played in the Korean Basketball League.
-He returned to the States and pursued acting, taking classes at Lee Strasberg Institute.
+He returned to the States and pursued acting, taking classes at the Lee Strasberg Institute.

 Career

-In 2015, Choi played his first lead role as Ryan in the independent film Front Cover, an LGBTQ romantic comedy that featured two Asian male leads.
+In 2015, Choi played his first lead role as Ryan in the independent film Front Cover, a romantic comedy featuring two East Asian male leads.
 Choi's performance received positive critical reviews.
 According to Sheri Linden at The Hollywood Reporter: "Chen's career-driven Ning defies easy labels, but ultimately the movie is about Ryan's transformation, one that Choi deftly conveys."

 Choi has appeared in guest roles on several television shows since 2015, including Broad City, Younger, and Hawaii 5-0.
 He played a recurring role on HBO's Succession in 2018.

 Choi gained wider prominence after he was cast as a series regular on the fall 2018 ABC show Single Parents in the role of Miggy, a 20-year-old single dad.
 The show was cancelled in May 2020 after two seasons.

 As of January 2019, he has a recurring role on EastSiders, a Netflix dark comedy.
 The same year, he played Charles Bae, brother of Charles Melton's Daniel Bae, in the film adaptation of the YA novel The Sun Is Also a Star.